 call signs – Do not refer to individuals by call signs.
 Use full name and rank.

-capital, capitol – Lowercase capital when referring to the location of a seat of government or describing money, equipment or property that a business or corporation uses: They went to the capital to put up capitol for the deal.
-Capitalize titles of buildings and places: the U.S. Capitol, Capitol Hill, New York State Capitol.
+capital, capitol – Lowercase capital when referring to the city or location that is the seat of government, including the national capital or state capital, or when describing money, equipment or property that a business or corporation uses: They went to the capital to put up capital for the deal.
+Lowercase capitol when referencing state capitols in general (i.e., the buildings where legislative activity takes place).
+Use uppercase Capitol when referencing the building in Washington and the surrounding area, including the Capitol, the U.S. Capitol and Capitol Hill, or a specific state’s capitol building, such as the New York State Capitol.

 carrier strike group – Capitalize when using with the name of a ship.
 It is acceptable to precede the name of strike group with “the”: The Enterprise Carrier Strike Group arrived in the U.S. 5th Fleet area of operations Dec.
 9.

 cease-fire, cease-fires – These are the forms for the noun and adjective.
 The verb form is cease fire.

 Centcom – Down style is acceptable in headlines and in subsequent references to U.S. Central Command, a unified combatant command with headquarters at MacDill Air Force Base, Florida.